Building trust in target groups for ALUM treatment - an effective, yet misunderstood method for water quality improvement

 Why has a “chemical” method been chosen for the care of a socially important lake, which nevertheless involves risk rather than mechanical lake treatment methods?
 The chemical effect is irreversible.

-The human body also consists of chemicals, i.e. more than 90% of the human body is made up of oxygen, carbon, hydrogen, nitrogen, calcium and phosphorus, and by the way, aluminum in small quantities.
+The human body also consists of chemicals, i.e. more than 90% of the human body is made up of oxygen, carbon, hydrogen, nitrogen, calcium and phosphorus, and by the way, also aluminium in small quantities.
 Aluminium is also the third most common element in the earth’s crust and the most abundant metal in the earth’s crust.
-Thus, it is quite common in the environment and is also already present in lake sediment naturally.
-Elevated doses of aluminum, like elevated doses of many other elements, may cause the body to respond, while it should be noted that in Lake Velnezers aluminum concentrations are 0.06 mg/L, while allowed drinking water aluminum concentration is 0.2 mg/L.
+Thus, it is quite common in the environment and is also already present in lake sediments naturally.
+Elevated doses of aluminium, like elevated doses of many other elements, may cause the body to respond, while it should be noted that in Lake Velnezers found aluminium concentrations are 0.06 mg/L, while allowed drinking water aluminium concentration is 0.2 mg/L.

 Have there been increased levels of phosphorus in Lake Velnezers (the lake chosen for treatment in Latvia)?

-Yes, the lake is classified as a eutrophic lake and has an increased amount of nitrogen and phosphorus that contribute to the overgrowth of the lake’s shoreline area, mass reproduction of small algae, including occasionally increased growth of cyanobacteria (blue-green algae) that can produce and release toxins.
+Yes, the lake is classified as a eutrophic lake and has an increased amount of nitrogen and phosphorus that contribute to overgrowth of the lake’s shoreline area, mass reproduction of small algae, including occasionally increased growth of cyanobacteria (blue-green algae) that have the ability to produce and release toxins.

 Are there negative examples of lake treatment using this method?
 Were negative examples analyzed to avoid them?

-Of course, all possible aspects are analyzed before a project of this scale can be carried out, otherwise, such activities would be neither safe nor financially justified.
-Based on the experience of the partners, there are several examples of not conducting proper lake investigations before treatment in Sweden.
-In both cases, there was no feasibility monitoring done before treatment nor a model to determine the required dose of the aluminum made.
+Of course, all possible aspects are analysed before a project of this scale can be carried out, otherwise such activities would be neither safe nor financially justified.
+Based on the experience of the partners, there are several examples of improperly conducted lake investigations before treatment in Sweden.
+In these cases, there was no feasibility monitoring done before treatment nor proper modelling to determine the required dose of the aluminium needed.
 This resulted in a shorter than expected longevity of treatment due mainly to still elevated inputs of nutrients to the lake.
 These elevated nutrients caused a new, excess build-up of phosphorus in the sediment.

-There may also be unfortunate experiences due to reduced phosphorus binding efficiency, i.e. the mineral does not bind as much phosphorus as it can.
-This can be avoided by precisely modeling the amount of aluminum to be added, which is the reason for regular surveys of the lake before application of the method to obtain the required model parameters.
+There may also be less than optimal experiences due to reduced phosphorus binding efficiency, i.e. the mineral does not bind as much phosphorus as possible.
+This can be avoided by precisely modelling the amount of aluminium to be added, which is the reason for regular survey of the lake prior to application of the method to obtain the required model parameters and optimize the treatment.

 Finally, a recent treatment of a lake in Finland was slightly acidified in some parts of the lake (pH between 5.5 and 6).
 The pH recovered quickly, but a small number of fish died.
-No lake modeling was conducted and no geochemical model was used to properly design the treatment and prevent any risk.
+No lake modeling was conducted and no geochemical model was used in order to properly design the treatment and prevent this type of risk.
 In addition, pH was not consistently monitored during treatment.
 Any one of these measures would have prevented the undesired outcome, and all three will be conducted as a part of trust ALUM.

 Will aluminum be bound in sediments and will not leak into lake waters?